Three women with legal actions against Trump. Who poses the greatest danger?

 To prove fraud in the execution, McDougal will have to show she signed the contract without knowledge or without reasonable opportunity to learn of its essential terms.
 This allegation is key for another reason: Claims of fraud in the execution may be resolved by the trial court, and not by arbitration.

 Her lawyer alleges that she and Trump had a 10-month affair that ended in 2007.
-The White House has denied Trump has any relationship with McDougal.
+The White House has denied Trump had any relationship with McDougal.

 Stormy Daniels

-Like McDougal, the path to legal victory for Daniels lays in avoiding the arbitration clause contained in her agreement.
+Like McDougal, the path to legal victory for Daniels lies in avoiding the arbitration clause contained in her agreement.

 The defendants in her lawsuit have removed the case to federal court, but the next maneuver by the Trump defense will be a motion to return the case to arbitration.
 If the McDougal and Daniels cases are forced into arbitration, there will be no discovery, no jury trial and no depositions under oath.